Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Results and Discussion

+To position RTT in the broader APR landscape, we compare the results to those reported in prior studies.
+For easier comparison we include Table~\ref{tab:results-from-previous-work} which compiles the results from models of varying sizes, base and fine-tuned for APR, as well as some DL-based APR techniques from \citet{jiang2023:impact}.
+Additionally, Table~\ref{tab:comparison-old-work-finetuned} compares the results of our RTT approach with the same fine-tuned models to find the intersection of problems solved.
+We made this comparison with problems that have at least one plausible patch based on the results reported in their repository since the authors have not released their manual assessment.
+The majority of models used in RTT repair at least one buggy example not repaired by the same models fine-tuned for NMT-type of APR methods.

-\fv{We compare the top-performing model in RTT, GPT-4, against the 10 LLMs studied in the work of \citet{jiang2023:impact}, fine-tuned and non-finetuned for the APR task, in Figure~\ref{fig:venn-solved-gpt4}.
-Not only is GPT-4 able to generate more plausible patches than any of the tested models in~\cite{jiang2023:impact}, but 30 out of the 101 bugs are only fixed by RTT through NL and not repaired by any of the tested models without RTT.} This comparison highlights that RTT generates plausible patches for the bugs that common APR approaches have not fixed and emphasizes the added value of RTT in the APR landscape.
+We also compare our top-performing model for HumanEval-Java , GPT-4, against the 10 LLMs studied in the work of \citet{jiang2023:impact}, fine-tuned and non-finetuned for the APR task, in Figure~\ref{fig:venn-solved-gpt4}.
+Not only is GPT-4 able to generate more plausible patches than any of the tested models by Jiang et al.~\cite{jiang2023:impact}, but 30 out of the 100 bugs are only fixed by RTT through NL and not repaired by any of the tested models without RTT (see Figure~\ref{fig:venn-solved-gpt4}).
+This comparison highlights that RTT generates plausible patches for the bugs that common APR approaches have not fixed and emphasizes the added value of RTT in the APR landscape.

 Studies show that generating more candidate patches can result in higher repair performance on the datasets used in our evaluation~\cite{xia2023:keep, xia2023:automated}.
-The authors generate 200 patches per model, compared to 25 patches in our case, which may be the reason why they fix all bugs in QuixBugs with GPT-3.5~\cite{xia2023:keep} or get 26 and 29 plausible patches with InCoder 1.3B and 6.7B, respectively~\cite{xia2023:automated}.
+The authors generate 200 patches per model, compared to 10 patches in our case, which may be the reason why they fix all bugs in QuixBugs with GPT-3.5~\cite{xia2023:keep} or get 26 and 29 plausible patches with InCoder 1.3B and 6.7B, respectively~\cite{xia2023:automated}.
 However, we could not find enough details or replication packages for those studies and do not include them in Table~\ref{tab:comparison-old-work-finetuned}.
 The latter work also shows that plausible patches have, on average, lower entropy than non-plausible ones.
-In our experiments, we obtain an almost uniform distribution of the number of plausible patches depending on their position, i.e., how far on the list of 25 candidate patches the plausible ones occur.
+In our experiments, we obtain an almost uniform distribution of the number of plausible patches depending on their position, i.e., over how far on the list of candidate patches the plausible ones occur.
 This suggests that results can be improved by generating more candidate patches with RTT, at higher resource usage.